Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Introduction

 Here, we denote the perturbed solution of (\ref{ODEdebt}) by $(\widetilde{Q}(t),\widetilde{B}(t))$.

-Now, the question is: \begin{itemize} \item [] after $50\ \mathrm{yr}$, is the effect of the initial uncertainty significant? \end{itemize} There two ways to answer this. \begin{itemize} \item [1)] The perturbation of the initial ND is $1$ \emph{second decimal figure} and the perturbation of GDP and ND after $50\ \mathrm{yr}$ is $18$ \emph{second decimal figure} and $6$ \emph{second decimal figure}, respectively.
-This demonstrates a significant increase in the perturbation, as an effect of exponential growth.
+Now, the question is: \begin{itemize} \item [] after $50\ \mathrm{yr}$, is the effect of the initial uncertainty significant? \end{itemize} There are two ways to answer this. \begin{itemize} \item [1)] The perturbation of the initial ND is $1$ \emph{second decimal figure} (from $61$ to $60$ second decimal figures) and the perturbations of GDP and ND after $50\ \mathrm{yr}$ are, respectively, $18$ \emph{second decimal figures} and $6$ \emph{second decimal figures} (from $884$ to $902$ for GPD and from $409$ to $415$ for ND), respectively.
+This demonstrates a significant increase of the perturbation, as an effect of exponential growth.
 In Figure \ref{QB}, we see in the plane $(Q,B)$ the points $(Q(0),B(0))$ and $(\widetilde{Q}(0),\widetilde{B}(0))$ on the left and the points $(Q(50),B(50))$ and $(\widetilde{Q}(50),\widetilde{B}(50))$ on the right.
 On the left and on the right, we use the same scale with both axes of length 1 GDP unit.

 The growth of the perturbation is evident.
 In Figure \ref{Figura4}, we see the absolute error of the perturbed solution